-It has been a busy, hectic, productive and above all monumental couple of years for Stephen Bruner aka Thundercat, the virtuosic bass guitarist, keyboardist vocalist and producer who has been consistently harnessing critical praise and acclaim with each passing project and collaboration.
-In just the span of few short years time the South-Central L.A. based musician has released several critically acclaimed solo projects, collaborated with a plethora of respected artists such as the likes of Erykah Badu, Flying Lotus, Childish Gambino, Bilal, Terrace Martin and Kamasi Washington just to name a few.
-And perhaps his most publicized accomplishment yet, being not only heavily featured throughout both Kendrick Lamar’s To Pimp A Butterfly and Untitled Unmastered, but singled to out as the main driving creative force that “shaped the sound of To Pimp a Butterfly” and being credited as the album’s “creative epicenter”.
-Thundercat’s involvement in what could arguably go down as not only one of the best Hip-Hop records in recent memory but also one of the seminal album of the decade even earned him a Grammy award in 2016 for Best Rap/Sung collaboration for his work on the track “These Walls” on Lamar’s To Pimp A Butterfly.
+It has been a busy, hectic, productive and above all monumental couple of years for Stephen Bruner aka Thundercat, the virtuosic bass guitarist, keyboardist, vocalist, and producer who has been consistently harnessing critical praise and acclaim with each passing project and collaboration.
+In just the span of few short years time, the South-Central L.A. based musician has released several critically acclaimed solo projects, collaborated with a plethora of respected artists such as the likes of Erykah Badu, Flying Lotus, Childish Gambino, Bilal, Terrace Martin, and Kamasi Washington just to name a few.
+And perhaps his most publicized accomplishment yet, being not only heavily featured throughout both Kendrick Lamar’s To Pimp A Butterfly and Untitled Unmastered but singled out as the main driving creative force that “shaped the sound of To Pimp a Butterfly” and being credited as the album’s “creative epicenter” by Lamar himself.
+Thundercat’s involvement in what could arguably go down as not only one of the best Hip-Hop records in recent memory but also one of the seminal album of the decade even earned him a Grammy award in 2016 for Best Rap/Sung Collaboration for his work on the track “These Walls” on Lamar’s To Pimp A Butterfly.

-Needless to say Thundercat’s recent mainstream popularity after collaborating with high profile artists has rocketed him into the public sphere after years of quietly working with various groups, artists as well as his own solo material on Brainfeeder.
-Now, after a nearly four year wait Thundercat has finally returned to the music scene to bestow upon fans his latest, third feature length LP, Drunk.
-Released through Flying Lotus’ Brainfeeder imprint, Drunk serves as the follow-up to Thundercat’s 2015 EP The Beyond/Where the Giants Roam with producer and long time collaborator Flying Lotus.
-Drunk serves as Thundercat’s first solo album since 2013’s Apocalypse as well as his first full length project since working on Kendrick Lamar’s To Pimp A Butterfly.
+Needless to say, Thundercat’s recent mainstream popularity after collaborating with high profile artists has rocketed him into the public sphere after years of quietly working with various groups, artists as well as his own solo material on Brainfeeder.
+Now, after a nearly four-year wait Thundercat has finally returned to the music scene to bestow upon fans his latest, third feature-length LP, Drunk.
+Released through Flying Lotus’ Brainfeeder imprint, Drunk serves as the follow-up to Thundercat’s 2015 EP The Beyond/Where the Giants Roam with producer and long-time collaborator Flying Lotus.
+Drunk serves as Thundercat’s first solo album since 2013’s Apocalypse as well as his first full-length project since working on Kendrick Lamar’s To Pimp A Butterfly.
 Executed in the same vein as Golden Age of the Apocalypse and Apocalypse, Thundercat’s signature brand of interstellar cosmic-soul and psychedelic, electro jazz-funk fusion along with layered, spacey almost dreamlike vocals, all return along with the use of vintage synths, keyboards, a combination of live and programmed drums and of course, Thundercat’s virtuosic lightening fast skillful playing on the bass.
 The album is also perhaps Thundercat’s most accessible solo work available to casual fans and listeners as of yet as well.
-Thundercat takes the noticeable step of including less improvisations and solos here on Drunk which gives the album less of an informal jam session type vibe that was present on much of the content featured on Golden Age of the Apocalypse and Apocalypse.
-While the album is without a doubt Thundercat’s longest album yet, clocking in at just over 50 minutes with a track list of 23 songs, most songs are kept relatively brief, giving momentary glimpses of jazzy funkiness that pass by listeners as quickly as they came leaving the listener begging for more.
-Very few tracks ever cross over the three minute mark and only one, “Inferno” ever makes it to the length of four minutes long making the album a relatively easy listen with few tracks ever droning on or lingering for too long.
+Thundercat takes the noticeable step of including fewer improvisations and solos here on Drunk which gives the album less of an informal jam session type vibe that was present on much of the content featured on Golden Age of the Apocalypse and Apocalypse.
+While the album is without a doubt Thundercat’s longest album yet, clocking in at just over 50 minutes with a tracklist of 23 songs, most songs are kept relatively brief, giving momentary glimpses of jazzy funkiness that pass by listeners as quickly as they came leaving the listener begging for more.
+Very few tracks ever cross over the three-minute mark and only one, “Inferno” ever makes it to the length of four minutes long making the album a relatively easy listen with few tracks ever droning on or lingering for too long.

 Full Album Track Listing & Credits: